swimlane/pyattck/docs/tools.md

-# MobileAttckTools
+# Tools

-This documentation provides details about the `MobileAttckTools` class within the `pyattck` package.
+This documentation provides details about the `Tool` class within the `pyattck` package.

+> The `Tool` object is based on the following [data model](https://github.com/swimlane/pyattck-data-models/blob/main/src/pyattck_data_models/tool.py)

 You can also access external data properties.
 The following properties are generated using external data: